.avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple AWS Landing Zone use-cases, from greenfield setups to governance retrofits on existing organizations.
+This experience helped us accumulate significant knowledge across multiple AWS Landing Zone use-cases, from greenfield builds to governance retrofits on existing organizations.
 It enables us to deliver high-quality AWS Landing Zone setups that are secure by default, maintainable over time, and practical for teams to operate.

 Some of the things we can help you do with AWS Landing Zone include: